-Acomb Flood Plan and Sandbag Information published today (26 March 2014).
-We are pleased to announce that the Acomb Flood Plan has been agreed and a poster is now downloadable from this web site.
+Acomb Flood Plan and Sandbag Information was published on 26 March 2014.
+The Acomb Flood Plan has been agreed and a poster is now downloadable from this web site.
 [More]

 Hadrian's Wall World Heritage Site Consultation - you are invited to take part.